pachyderm/pachyderm/doc/docs/master/reference/helm-values.md

 - `etcd.image` sets the image to use for the etcd.
 This can be left at the defaults unless instructed.

-- `etcd.podLables` specifies lables to add to the etcd pods.
+- `etcd.podLabels` specifies labels to add to the etcd pods.

 - `etcd.resources` specifies resources and limits in standard kubernetes format.
 It is left unset by default.